 - Be in the moment at work or with family.
 When you’re at home, do the best you can at just being a mom.
 At work, do the best you can at being committed to your job.

 - The key to creating an achievable work-life balance is setting expectations that are reasonable given your circumstances, and appreciating that at times these might need to be compromised but can be evened out in the future

 - Try to schedule a block of time during the day without meetings when you can focus on your important tasks with minimal interruptions.

-- Learn to manage your time by Planning, Prioritizing, Multi tasking and Using Technology
+- Learn to manage your time by Planning, Prioritizing, Working Smart and Using Technology

 - Get Help